 As a student-athlete, we recognize that you have additional pressures and expectations based on the NCAA eligibility guidelines.
 We therefore provide all student-athletes with an additional support network comprised of their Faculty Advisor, Director of Advisement, and the Athletics Department

 Registration Guidelines Student-Athletes:

-Athletes should first meet with their Faculty Advisor to discuss what classes they should take toward their major and overall Caldwell degree.
+- In-season athletes should first meet with their Faculty Advisor to discuss what classes they should take toward their major and overall Caldwell degree.

-Athletes who are in season are each given a letter and attached game schedule to review with each of their instructors.
+Student-athletes who are in season are each given a letter and attached game schedule to review with each of their instructors.
 Athletes must inform their instructors about the specific class meetings they anticipate missing due to their game schedule and discuss the options available to make up missed assignment/attendance.

-Athletes MUST be enrolled in at least 12 credits in a semester to have athletic eligibility.
+Student-athletes MUST be enrolled in at least 12 credits in a semester to have athletic eligibility.

 Assistance with organizational skills and time management issues unique to athletes is available through the Athletic Department and the Academic Success Center.